TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 :ref:`Back to Top <options-props-top>`

+**--radial-change-fraction** |br|
+Approximate desired fractional change in stellar radius on phase when setting SSE and BSE timesteps. |br|
+Recommended value is 0.005.
+A value of 0 means that this choice is ignored and previously suggested timesteps are used. |br|
+Default = 0

 **--random-seed** |br|
 Value to use as the seed for the random number generator. |br|
 Default = 0